 After all, If you want a moment that sums up Weird Kyoto perfectly, what better than having your dinner set alight!!!

-Fire ramen is a speciality of a restaurant called Menbakaichidai, located slightly north of Kyoto Castle.
+Fire ramen is the specialty of a restaurant called Menbaka Fire Ramen, located slightly north of Kyoto Castle.

-The idea is simple – you’re served a bowl of a light chicken, pork and soy broth full of green onions, slices of pork and noodles – and a layer of oil on top.
+The idea is simple – you’re served a bowl of light chicken, pork, and soy broth full of green onions, slices of pork, and noodles – and a layer of oil on top.

 The chef then sets light to the oil.